Methods of managing Māori land: Trusts, incorporations and reservations

 Incorporations must keep records of the committee members’ property interests, and the committee must make annual declarations of interests and dealings.

 Challenging an election or the conduct of the committee

 As a shareholder in the incorporation you can apply to the Māori Land Court to remove any committee member who you think is not capable of performing their duties, or otherwise unsuitable (see: “Can trustees be removed?”).

 If you think an election for the committee of management wasn’t valid, you can also apply to the court for it to investigate this and then either confirm the election or declare it invalid.

 How shares are transferred when an owner has died

 Māori incorporations manage their own successions (the transfer of ownership after a landowner-shareholder has died), rather than this having to be dealt with by the Māori Land Court.
 If a shareholder in an incorporation has died, the executor for the deceased person’s estate (property) can apply directly to the incorporation for the deceased’s shares to be transferred to the people entitled to them (the successors).

-For more information about succession to Māori land, see “Succession: Transfer of ownership when an owner dies” in this chapter.
+For more information about succession to Māori land, see: “Succession: Transfer of ownership when an owner dies”.

 How do I find out if I’ve become an owner in a Māori incorporation?

 If a landowner-shareholder in an incorporation has died and the Māori Land Court has made a Succession Order, the name of the incorporation will be on the order.
 You should show the Succession Order to the incorporation so they can update their records.